Songkick's fall from grace

 Most startups die of suicide.
 But Songkick was murdered.

 The live event ticketing and promotion business has long been a haven for corruption.
 Ticketed events were a favored method of money laundering for organized crime—especially when selling tickets was a predominantly cash business.

 The industry has since gone corporate (and digital), but the monopolistic and criminal mentality never left.

 Songkick was a Y-Combinator-backed startup that stood a chance of reforming the ticketing business—but intimidation and computer hacking from a much larger competitor led to Songkick’s demise.

 In late 2009, the giant concert promoter Live Nation merged with the predominant ticket seller Ticketmaster into a new behemoth called Live Nation Entertainment (LNE).

 In January 2010, the merger was approved by the US Department of Justice (DoJ) under a few conditions—including a ten-year-long consent decree that prohibited LNE from retaliating against venues that didn’t want to sell their tickets through Ticketmaster.
-However, the consent decree was weakly worded.
+However, the decree was weakly worded.
 LNE could not be forced into doing business with non-Ticketmaster venues, which led venues to fear retaliation anyway.